 Quick Start

-This guide provides copy-and-paste instructions to try out the Admiralty open source cluster agent with or without Admiralty Cloud.
+This guide provides copy-and-paste instructions to try out Admiralty Open Source.
 We use kind (Kubernetes in Docker) to create Kubernetes clusters, but feel free to use something else—though don't just copy and paste instructions then.

 Example Use Case